redisson/redisson/docs/configuration.md

 Default value: `3000`

-Interval of Redis or Valkey Slave reconnection attempts, when it was excluded from an internal list of available servers.
-On each timeout event, Redisson tries to connect to the disconnected Redis or Valkey server.
+Interval of Valkey or Redis Slave reconnection attempts, when it was excluded from an internal list of available servers.
+On each timeout event, Redisson tries to connect to the disconnected Valkey or Redis server.
 Value in milliseconds.

 **failedSlaveNodeDetector**

 Default value: `org.redisson.client.FailedConnectionDetector`

-Defines the failed Redis or Valkey Slave node detector object which implements failed node detection logic via the `org.redisson.client.FailedNodeDetector` interface.
+Defines the failed Valkey or Redis Slave node detector object which implements failed node detection logic via the `org.redisson.client.FailedNodeDetector` interface.

 Available implementations:

-* `org.redisson.client.FailedConnectionDetector` - marks the Redis or Valkey node as failed if it has ongoing connection errors in the defined `checkInterval` interval (in milliseconds).
+* `org.redisson.client.FailedConnectionDetector` - marks the Valkey or Redis node as failed if it has ongoing connection errors in the defined `checkInterval` interval (in milliseconds).
 Default is 180000 milliseconds.
-* `org.redisson.client.FailedCommandsDetector` - marks the Redis or Valkey node as failed if it has certain amount of command execution errors defined by `failedCommandsLimit` in the defined `checkInterval` interval (in milliseconds).
+* `org.redisson.client.FailedCommandsDetector` - marks the Valkey or Redis node as failed if it has certain amount of command execution errors defined by `failedCommandsLimit` in the defined `checkInterval` interval (in milliseconds).
-* `org.redisson.client.FailedCommandsTimeoutDetector` - marks the Redis or Valkey node as failed if it has a certain amount of command execution timeout errors defined by `failedCommandsLimit` in the defined `checkInterval` interval in milliseconds.
+* `org.redisson.client.FailedCommandsTimeoutDetector` - marks the Valkey or Redis node as failed if it has a certain amount of command execution timeout errors defined by `failedCommandsLimit` in the defined `checkInterval` interval in milliseconds.

 **password**

 Default value: `null`

-Password for Redis or Valkey server authentication.
+Password for Valkey or Redis server authentication.

 **username**

 Default value: `null`

-Username for Redis or Valkey server authentication.
+Username for Valkey or Redis server authentication.
 Requires Redis 6.0 and higher.

 **credentialsResolver**

 Default value: empty

-Defines Credentials resolver, which is invoked during connection for Redis or Valkey server authentication.
-Returns Credentials object per Redis or Valkey node address, it contains `username` and `password` fields.
-Allows you to specify dynamically changing Redis or Valkey credentials.
+Defines Credentials resolver, which is invoked during connection for Valkey or Redis server authentication.
+Returns Credentials object per Valkey or Redis node address, it contains `username` and `password` fields.
+Allows you to specify dynamically changing Valkey or Redis credentials.

-**credentialsReapplyInterval**

-Default value: 0

-Defines Credentials resolver invoke interval in milliseconds for Valkey or Redis server authentication. `0` means disable.
+Available implementations:

+* `org.redisson.config.EntraIdCredentialsResolver`

 **subscriptionsPerConnection**